alebaffa/blog-hugo/content/project/scnewsletter.md

 +++
-title = "Software Craftsmanship Newsletter // Editor and creator" description = "Monthly collection of interesting links for Professional Software Developers"
+title = "Software Craftsmanship Newsletter // Editor and creator" description = "Monthly collection of interesting links for Professional Software Developers.
+More than 700 people registered."
 +++

 ## About project